 Positivity Project at Weatherstone Elementary

-In spring 2018, Weatherstone ES started implementing The Positivity Project as a way to support students in their social-emotional learning and growth.
+In spring 2018, Weatherstone started implementing The Positivity Project as a way to support students in their social-emotional learning and growth.
 We believe that #PositivityinAction is important and strive to support students in strengthening relationships and pro-social skills so that they can be successful, happy, collaborative, creative, critical-thinkers and problem-solvers.

 The research is clear.
 Our ability to build strong relationships is under assault.

 Between the early 1980s and late 2000s, narcissism in college freshmen increased by 30% and empathy decreased by 40%, according to separate studies from San Diego State University and the University of Michigan.